New Enterprise Associates

 Series A in 2016

-Cyence Inc. is a company based in San Mateo, California, that specializes in economic modeling of cyber risk for the global insurance industry.
-Founded in 2014, Cyence has developed an innovative analytics platform that quantifies the financial impact of cyber risk in both probabilities and monetary terms.
-This platform assists insurance professionals in various aspects of risk management, including prospecting, selecting, assessing, and pricing risks, as well as managing risk portfolios and exposures.
-By leveraging data collection, machine learning, and advanced economic modeling techniques, Cyence enables insurers to introduce new insurance products to the market while effectively managing cyber risk.
-As of 2017, Cyence operates as a subsidiary of Guidewire Software, Inc.
+Cyence Inc. is a technology company based in San Mateo, California, specializing in economic modeling of cyber risk for the global insurance industry.
+Founded in 2014, Cyence has developed a sophisticated analytics platform that quantifies the financial impact of cyber risk in both probabilities and monetary terms.
+This platform assists insurance professionals in various aspects of risk management, including prospecting and selecting risks, assessing and pricing those risks, and managing risk portfolios and accumulations.
+By leveraging large-scale data collection, machine learning, and advanced economic modeling, Cyence enables insurers to effectively navigate the complexities of cyber risk and innovate new insurance products.
+As of November 2017, Cyence operates as a subsidiary of Guidewire Software, Inc.

 Expel